What Is Miguel Tejada's Net Worth?

 As we just mentioned, despite earning $96 million in salary during his career, Miguel reportedly filed for personal bankruptcy in 2015.

-In November 2022 Miguel was reportedly arrested in the Dominican Republic for allegedly passing bad checks.
+In November 2022, he was reportedly arrested in the Dominican Republic for allegedly passing bad checks.

 Early Life

 Miguel Odalis Tejada was born on May 25, 1974, in Bani, a city about 40 miles southwest of Santo Domingo, the capital of the Dominican Republic.
-He grew up in extreme poverty working hard to build his baseball skills in order to be competitive in the United States while idolizing Baltimore Orioles shortstop Cal Ripken, Jr. He caught the attention of minor league scouts in the mid 1990s.
+Growing up in extreme poverty, he idolized Baltimore Orioles shortstop Cal Ripken, Jr. and worked hard to build his baseball skills so that he could be competitive in the United States.
+Miguel caught the attention of minor league scouts in the mid-1990s.

 MLB Career